Notable Nebraska Poets

 PEN America features three poems from Mary Hickman.

-James Shea published Star in the Eye in 2008, and is on Fulbright leave in Hong Kong 2015-16.
+James Shea published Star in the Eye in 2008, and took Fulbright leave in Hong Kong from 2015-16.
 His most recent book is The Lost Novel (2014).
 He is a faculty member at Nebraska Wesleyan University and has been selected for New American Poets.